 Deposit something with each paycheck

 You can split a portion of your direct deposits to go into your savings automatically.
 You never have to worry about it and you won’t miss the money once you start doing this because it will be gone before you really “have it” anyway.

 Save your tax refund

-If you get a tax refund from the state of federal taxes, you can put the whole chunk into your savings for a nice little boost.
+If you get a tax refund from the state or federal taxes, you can put the whole chunk into your savings for a nice little boost.
 You can set it up to have the IRS deposit your refund directly to your savings.

-Use a cash back credit card
+Use a cashback credit card